-Slow Books: “Coming to My Senses”
+Slow Books: “Coming to My Senses” (event full)

 Join us for wine, hors d’oeuvres, and a Slow Book discussion of Coming to My Senses: The Making of a Counterculture Cook by Alice Waters.

 Lisa Hunter’s home, Healdsburg (address will be sent upon registration)

 Please bring an hors d’oeuvre and beverage to share.

 There is no charge for this event, but space is limited.
 Please RSVP to Slow Food Sonoma County North